naccdata/nacc-flywheel/docs/development/index.md

 ### Working with a gear

 For `fw gear` commands to work properly, the manifest.json file needs to be in the current working directory.
-So, start by changing to ing docker directory where manifest.json is located.
+So, start by changing to the docker directory where manifest.json is located.
 For instance,

     ```bash